velipso/sink/docs/lib.md

 String
 ------

 Strings are 8-bit clean, and interpreted as binary data.
-In cases where character meaning matters (for example, `str.lower`), the algorithms interpret bytes 0-127 as defined by Unicode codepage 0, and ignore bytes 128-255.

 | Function              | Description                                                             |
 |-----------------------|-------------------------------------------------------------------------|